 Despite the similarity, tinkerers and engineers take different views in balancing different constraints and tradeoffs.
 Their optimal choices are exhibited the topology of their corresponding networks.
 Taking software engineering as an example, software engineers tend to reuse certain code.
 However, the robustness of software will be reduced if a piece of code is highly called by many different processes.
-Analysis of the evolution of a canonical software system, the Linux kernel, revealed that the rate of evolution of functions (routines) is distributed in a bimodal fashion and thus a significant fashion of functions are updated often [36].
+Analysis of the evolution of a canonical software system, the Linux kernel, revealed that the rate of evolution of functions (routines) is distributed in a bimodal fashion and thus a significant fraction of functions are updated often [36].
 Therefore, unlike biological systems in which the majority of components are rather conserved and thus prefer a more independent organization to maintain robustness, software engineers pay the price of reusability and robustness by constantly tweaking the system.
 Indeed, further analysis of the underlying network of Linux kernel, the so-called call graph, showed that more central components at the call graph require more fine-tuning.
-In other words, unlike biological networks whose hubs tend to evolve slowly because of the number of constraints, software system is very similar to a roadway system; bottlenecks under high usage like George Washington Bridge require more upgrade and more construction.
-While intentional tweaking on bottlenecks sounds obvious for technological systems, it is not always possible.
+In other words, unlike biological networks whose hubs tend to evolve slowly because of the number of constraints, software system is very similar to a roadway system; bottlenecks under high usage like George Washington Bridge require more upgrade and more construction.[[Make it clear that random changes occur here too but the observed evolutionary rate pertaining to healthy samples are slower due to the fact that fewer mutations are allowed randomly at the hubs - unlike an artificial system where the tinkering is done with the current system in mind and the current objective in mind, evolution behaves randomly and maps the genotype to the fitness according to the environmental needs.- ANS]] While intentional tweaking on bottlenecks sounds obvious for technological systems, it is not always possible.
 In the above example of internet architecture, while there are frequent innovations at the input layer that interact with a variety of networking hardware and output layers that connect with many different software applications, the internet layer with very few protocols is the bottleneck under heavy constraints and such protocols can hardly be replaced [37].
 The observed rapid innovation at the top and bottom layers but constraint at the middle may shed light on a remarkably pattern in developmental genetic regulatory network.
 Different species exhibit different patterns at the early and late stages of embryo development, but highly similar during the phylotypic stage – the so-called hourglass phenomenon [38]. [[DW: figure display, two hourglass, one is internet protocol, another is embryo development]]

 [[DW: again, need a transition/connection from design section to formalism section]]

-Comparison leverages mathematical machineries
+Comparison leverages mathematical machineries [[Mention to genotype to phenotype network as a goal of genomics here]]